OH (216) 956-3246 FL (941) 779-8195

 • Personal representatives of the estate: Often required to file on behalf of all beneficiaries

-State laws vary significantly from state to state regarding who can file.
-For example, in Florida, the Florida Wrongful Death Act defines “survivors” as the spouse, children, parents, and blood relatives or adoptive siblings who were partly or wholly dependent on the deceased.
-However, Florida law requires that the personal representative of the estate must be the one to file the lawsuit on behalf of all survivors.
+As we’ve mentioned before, state laws vary significantly on who can file.
+For example, in Florida, the “Florida Wrongful Death Act” defines survivors as the spouse, children, parents, blood relatives, or adoptive siblings.
+It’s also important to know that Florida law requires that the personal representative of the estate must be the one to file the lawsuit on behalf of the survivors.

 If you’re unsure about your eligibility to file, consulting with an experienced wrongful death attorney can provide clarity about your legal options based on your specific relationship to the deceased.